Permanent Makeup Schools in Idaho

 Average yearly salary for permanent makeup in Idaho

-Hairdressers, hairstylists, and cosmetologists in Idaho earned an average salary of $19,200 in 2013, the most recent year for which such statistics are available.
-The art of applying permanent makeup is a highly specialized skill which may command a higher salary.
-Also, the more years of experience you have and the reputation you have built up make a difference in the fee you can charge.
+Permanent makeup artists in Idaho earned an average salary of $57,671 in 2020, the most recent year for which such statistics are available.
+The more years of experience you have and the reputation you have built up make a difference in the fee you can charge.
 And permanent makeup artists who specialize in cosmetic reconstruction such as aereola restoration post breast surgery, or scar camouflage, can charge higher fees.
-The career outlook for individuals entering the cosmetology profession is good, with growth predicted to between 8% and 14% between 2012 and 2022.
+The career outlook for individuals entering this profession is good, with growth predicted to be about 14% between 2016 and 2026.
 So individuals entering the field should find that their job prospects are favorable.